-Information about the Corporation's Audit Committee is provided in the Corporation's most recent Annual Information Form (the "AIF"), including the Audit Committee Charter.
-The AIF may be obtained from the Corporation's public disclosure documents found on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) website at www.sedar.com or by contacting the Corporation's Corporate Secretary at Suite 1700 - 750 West Pender Street, Vancouver, British Columbia, V6C 2T8, Telephone: (604) 669-2349.
+Information about the Corporation's Audit Committee is provided in Section 10 - "Audit Committee Disclosure" of the Corporation's most recent Annual Information Form (the "AIF").
+The AIF also includes the text of the Audit Committee Charter.
+The AIF may be obtained from the Corporation's public disclosure documents found on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) website at www.sedar.com or by contacting the Corporation's Interim CFO at Unit 101 - 1093 West Broadway, Vancouver, British Columbia, V6H 1E5, Telephone: (604) 669-2349.